zahias/Collegetools/replit.md

 # Overview

-This is a Streamlit-based academic grade analysis application that processes student grade data.
-The application focuses on parsing and analyzing grade information from structured datasets, with specialized functionality for interpreting course-semester-year-grade naming conventions.
-It's designed to handle academic data where grades are stored in columns with specific naming patterns like 'MATH101-Fall2024-A' or 'BIO202-Spring2025-B+'.
+This is a Streamlit-based academic grade analysis application that processes student grade data for the PU PBHL Department.
+The application transforms wide-format student grade Excel files into tidy, normalized data for academic analysis.
+It supports two data formats: column-based naming conventions (Course-Semester-Year-Grade) and cell-value formats (Course/Semester-Year/Grade).
+Successfully tested with PU PBHL data containing formats like 'SPTH201/FALL-2016/F'.

 # User Preferences